About the course

 This price is for the Standard Model which is over 5 terms.
-The flexible options which are over 6 terms is £11,100
+The charge for the flexible options, which are over 6 terms, is £11,100

 GCSE grade C or above in English Language, Mathematics and Science.
 These three qualifications should have been awarded prior to application or be underway during application.
 Equivalency examinations are accepted but NOT in Key Skills at Level 2.
 HART offer equivalency testing in Science